 The Unaccompanied Children's Program is hiring attorney and non-attorney positions- check out the job postings... more

 Wage theft and workplace exploitation exist in our immigrant communities because of weak state laws, current attacks on federal workplace protections, and lack of enforcement by state and federal agencies, but also because of our immigration laws and how those laws are used by employers to exert power and control over workers who assert their rights.
 At MIRC, we deeply understand the interplay between immigration and workplace rights and in alliance with our community partners, we represent and support Michigan’s... more

 MIRC has a particular interest and focus on promoting naturalization (application for U.S. citizenship).
 We are a participant in the Detroit New Americans Campaign, a collaborative effort to encourage and assist eligible permanent residents to apply for naturalization.
 To carry out this work, we partner with community-, business-, and faith-based organizations to host free community workshops and walk-in clinics throughout the metro area for individuals interested in citizenship.
-At the workshops and clinics, attorneys help participants apply... more
+At the workshops and clinics, attorneys help... more

 MIRC staff take active leadership roles in regional, statewide and national coalitions and organizations including the Michigan Coalition for Immigrant and Refugee Rights (MCIRR), Protecting Immigrant Families Michigan (PIF MI), Drive Michigan Forward, Truth, Racial Healing, and Transformation Kalamazoo (TRHT Kzoo), the American Immigration Lawyers... more